 First, let’s consider a personal loan of S$50,000 over 5 years with a flat interest rate of 4.99% (though they tend to have much higher interest rates over 10%).
 Because this personal loan comes with a “flat rate,” your interest is a “flat,” constant payment of S$50,000 x 4.99%, which translates to S$2,495 of interest expense each year.
 Then, your monthly instalment will be a constant amount consisting of S$208.92 (S$2,495 divided by 12 months) plus a principal payment of S$833 (S$50,000 divided by 60 months).
 After 5 years, you will have repaid your debt in full after having paid S$12,475 in interest.
 The key principle to understand here is that interest payment is kept “flat” no matter how much money you repay.

 Now, let’s consider an education loan of S$50,000 over 5 years with a rest interest rate of 4.99%.
 Because an education loan in Singapore is priced with a “rest” interest rate, your interest expenditure is calculated based on the remaining balance of your loan after each month.
-This means that your monthly payment will be about S$943.33, which consists of an increasing amount of principal and decreasing amount of interest payment over time.
+This means that your monthly payment will be about S$943.33, which consists of an increasing amount of principal and decreasing amount of interest paid overtime.
 Because the interest rate is applied only to the remaining balance (as opposed to the beginning balance for flat rates), you end up paying S$6,599.96 in interest over 5 years, half of what you would’ve paid on a personal loan.
 Because an education loan’s purpose is clear (to fund a person’s study), banks perceive less risk on these loans and tend to be more lenient on the borrower.
 Therefore, it’s always better to go with an education loan to fund your studies.

 Factors That Influence Cost of Education Loans